luntergroup/octopus/README.md

 ---

-**Octopus** is a mapping-based variant caller that implements several calling models within a unified haplotype-aware framework.
-Unlike other variant callers, Octopus explicitly stores allele phasing which allows haplotypes to be dynamically excluded and extended whilst retaining the existing phasing information.
+Octopus is a mapping-based variant caller that implements several calling models within a unified haplotype-aware framework.
+Octopus explicitly stores allele phasing which allows haplotypes to be dynamically excluded and extended whilst retaining the existing phasing information.
 Primarily this means Octopus can jointly consider allele sets far exceeding the cardinality of other approaches.
 But perhaps more importantly, this allows *marginalisation* over posterior distributions in haplotype space at specific loci.
 In practise this means Octopus can achieve far greater allelic genotyping accuracy than other methods, but can also infer conditional or unconditional phase probabilities directly from genotype probability distributions.
 This allows Octopus to report consistent allele event level variant calls *and* independent phase information.

 ##Requirements
-* A C++14 compiler
+* A C++14 compiler with SSE2 support
 * Git 2.5 or greater
 * Boost 1.61 or greater
 * htslib 1.31.1 or greater